A Note on Switching Conditions for the Generalized Logical Connectives in Multiplicative Linear Logic: Partition switching for the sequentialization theorem

-The following is the corresponding graphs of the above switchings (Fig. \ref{partition switching graph}).
+See Fig. \ref{partition switching graph} for the corresponding graphs of the above switchings.

 \begin{rem} The partition switching is a generalization of $\pa$-switching because if we restrict the partition switching to the binary case, it coincides with the usual $\pa$-switching.
-This can be observed from the following.
-In fact, the switching for generalized connectives satisfies the following conditions when it is restricted to the binary case; (i) a switching chooses at least one element from each class because the $\tensor$ connective has no switching and $P_{\tensor}=\{(1),(2)\}$ holds: (ii) a switching chooses at most one element from each class because the $\pa$-connective has switching and $P_{\pa}=\{(1, 2)\}$ holds.
+In fact, the switching for generalized connectives satisfies the following conditions when it is restricted to the binary case; (i) a switching chooses at least one element from each class because the $\tensor$ connective has no partition switching and $P_{\tensor}=\{(1),(2)\}$ holds; and (ii) a switching chooses at most one element from each class because the $\pa$-connective has partition switching and $P_{\pa}=\{(1, 2)\}$ holds.

 \end{rem}